 Do people who willingly hold down multiple careers at the same time struggle like the rest of us to find authenticity in their work?
 Brianna Caza, Sherry Moss & Heather Vough (of the University of Manitoba, Wake Forest University, and the University of Cincinnati) talk with us about what their research found.
-Their article, “From Synchronizing to Harmonizing: The Process of Authenticating Multiple Work Identities” was published on September 26, 2017 in Administrative Science Quarterly.
+Their open-access article, “From Synchronizing to Harmonizing: The Process of Authenticating Multiple Work Identities” was published on September 26, 2017 in Administrative Science Quarterly.

 - Harvard Business Review article by Brianna, Heather, and Sherry (Oct.
 2017)

 - Follow-up article in Harvard Business Review by Brianna and other coauthors

 Due to technical problems with the audio, clips from the interview with Brianna Caza and Heather Vough were not included in the episode.
 Those clips are available below.

 ▲ Heather Vough & Brianna Caza on what is the gig economy